-4.7.2 Director Credential Requirements for Before-School and/or After-School Sites Only
+4.7.1 Director Credential Requirements for Before-School and/or After-School Sites Only

 - A. A credentialed director may supervise multiple before-school and after-school sites for a single organization as follows: - 1.
 Three sites regardless of the number of children enrolled, or - 2.
 More than three sites if the combined total number of children enrolled at the sites does not exceed 350.
 In calculating the total number of children enrolled, the number of children in the before-school and after-school program shall be calculated and viewed as separate programs. - 3.
-In counties where the public school district has included four year-old children in public before-school and after-school programs, the school district may participate in the multi-site supervision option.
-Public school districts which serve four year old children in the before-school and after-school programs are required to have a credentialed staff person pursuant to the credentialing requirements in order to accommodate the four year-old children. - B. When a credentialed director is supervising multiple sites, the individual left in charge of the site during the director's absence must meet the following requirements: - 1.
+In counties where the public school district has included four-year old children in public before-school and after-school programs, the school district may participate in the multi-site supervision option.
+Public school districts which serve four-year-old children in the before-school and after-school programs are required to have a credentialed child care personnel pursuant to the credentialing requirements in order to accommodate the four-year-old children. - B. When a credentialed director is supervising multiple sites, the individual left in charge of the site during the director's absence must meet the following requirements: - 1.
 Be least 21 years of age; - 2.
-Have completed the approved 40 clock-hour Introductory Child Care Training approved by the department; and - 3.
-Have completed the department's Part II specialized training course, Special Needs Appropriate Practices, or completed a minimum of eight hours of in-service training in serving children with disabilities; or
+Have completed the approved 40 clock-hour Introductory Child Care Training approved by the Department; and - 3.
+Have completed the Department's Part II specialized training course,

-4. Have completed the department's 10-hour School-Age Appropriate Practices specialized training module or the 5-hour Understanding Developmentally Appropriate Practices course and the 5-hour School-Age Appropriate Practices course.
+- Special Needs Appropriate Practices, or completed a minimum of eight hours of in-service training in serving children with disabilities; or - 4.
+Have completed the Department's 10-hour School-Age Appropriate Practices specialized training module or the 5-hour Understanding Developmentally Appropriate Practices course and the 5-hour School-Age Appropriate Practices course.

-4.7.3 Director Credential Renewal
+4.7.2 Director Credential Renewal

-- A. To maintain an active Director Credential at either level, candidates must complete the renewal section of the CF-FSP Form 5290, Florida Child Care Director Credential and Renewal Application, which may be obtained from the department's website at www.myflfamilies.com/childcare. - B. A Director Credential renewal, as documented on the department's training transcript is active for five years from the date of issuance.
-The completed renewal application, including all required documentation, may be submitted to the department for review, and issuance of a Director Credential Renewal Certificate no earlier than one year prior to the end of the active period of the Director Credential.
-The Director Credential renewal date is determined by the end date of the active period. - C. If a renewal application is received after the end of the active period for the Director Credential, the Director Credential Renewal Application will be reviewed, and, if approved, a certificate will be issued with a renewal date of five years from the date the completed renewal application was processed.
+- A. To maintain an active Director Credential at either level, candidates must complete the renewal section of the CF-FSP Form 5290, Florida Child Care and Education Program Director Credential and Renewal Application, which may be obtained from the Department's website at www.myflfamilies.com/childcare. - B. A Director Credential renewal, as documented on the Department's training transcript is active for five years from the date of issuance.
+The completed renewal application, including all required documentation, may be submitted to the Department for review and issuance of a Florida Child Care and Education Program Director Credential no earlier than one year prior to the end of the active period of the Director Credential.
+The Director Credential renewal date is determined by the end date of the active period. - C. If a renewal application is received after the end of the active period for the Director Credential, the Florida Child Care and Education Program Director Credential and Renewal Application will be reviewed and, if approved, a certificate will be issued with a renewal date of five years from the date the completed renewal application was processed.